maarten-pennings/Lego-Mindstorms/nxt/legoclub/elevator/readme.md

 longer able to move, and the loop exits.
 Next the motor is stopped (maybe not needed), and then `Direction` is reversed, and the motor backs up for `Duration` degrees (the third input parameter).
+The backing up is needed to relieve the stress of the motor pushing the stop.

 ### Sub-routine elevator-draw